Elba Provides Assistance With Daily Life Tasks In and Away from Family Living Arrangements.

-This support incorporates assistance with and/or supervising tasks of daily life in a setting away from an individual’s natural family living environment.
+This support incorporates assistance with and/or supervising tasks of daily life in a setting away from an individual’s natural family living accommodation.
 It may be either temporary or ongoing.
 There is a focus on developing an individual’s skills to live as autonomously as possible.

 We offer support during the day and night, through the week and weekends, depending on your requirements.
 The following is a snapshot of the supports Elba can provide: